Carbon Fiber vs Aluminium Tripod - which one is better for you?

 Carbon: 249,99€ on Amazon DE

-Important side note: Carbon is not more expensive as a material and therefor automatically the better choice.
+Important side note: Carbon is not more expensive as a material and therefore automatically the better choice.
 Carbon though needs some finishing steps that need to be done by hand, which obviously results in higher prices.
 Aluminium on the other hand can be fully produced by machines.

 My advice

-You probably won’t buy a new tripod every year, because compared with the camera industry there is not so much changing, which makes it even more important to buy a good and sturdy one instead of having to buy a few one until you finally realize that you should have bought the more expensive one in the first place.
+You probably won’t buy a new tripod every year, because compared with the camera industry there is not so much changing, which makes it even more important to buy a good and sturdy one instead of having to buy a few ones until you finally realize that you should have bought the more expensive one in the first place.
 Seen from this perspective it’s often even cheaper to get the right one straightaway.
 A valid objection though is if you are just starting your photography career and you are not sure yet that you will stick with this hobby.
-In this case you might think of starting with an aluminium version, because these are definitely cheaper than the carbon fiber tripods.
+In this case, you might think of starting with an aluminum version, because these are definitely cheaper than the carbon fiber tripods.

 Final words